Contact Information

 Hours: 90 (36 lecture, 54 laboratory)

 Advanced, in-depth study of the techniques and processes of painting in transparent watercolor.
 Continued exploration of design and composition with emphasis on the subjective and expressive use of color, including abstract and non-objective approaches.
 Students practice subjective uses of watercolor to develop personal style.
-Watercolor painting studied in relation to non-Western historical and cultural contexts.
+Watercolor painting studied in relation to global and cultural contexts.
 (CSU, UC)

 ART 0009A.
 Acrylic Painting I